Staff profile

 Professional interests

-I have an interest in creative processes that aim to lay bare the inner workings of collaborative processes and evolving strategies for co-creation.
+I have an interest in creative processes that lay bare the inner workings of collaborative processes and evolving strategies for co-creation.

 I have a longstanding enquiry into the ways dance and writing can enhance, co-exist, form and inform one another.
 My collaboration with poet and dancer Scott Thurston has been essential to the reimagining of my moving-writing practice.